adminkaran123/classplus/README.md

 ## API

-Mock api is user for getting user details which is having some dummy data
+Mock api is using for getting user details which is having some dummy data

 ### Sample Response